Darkonnas/PAO_Project/README.md

 - Via RegisterService, SQL Linkage via RegisterRepository:
   - services:
     - get assisted registers (returned as Set<Register>, implemented with TreeSet)
-    - assign new cashier, drop current cashier
+    - assign a new cashier, drop the current cashier
     - get all registers, get registers by id/active state/inUse state (returned as Set<Register>, implemented with TreeSet)
     - set register active state/inUse state
-    - add register, remove register
+    - add a register, remove a register

 ### The `SelfRegister` model: